jeromeetienne/learningthreejs.com-backup/source/_posts/2011-12-14-introduction-to-particles-with-sparks-js.markdown

 The [demo](http://mrdoob.github.com/three.js/examples/webgl_particles_shapes.html)
 below is one of the many [three.js examples](https://github.com/mrdoob/three.js/tree/master/examples).
-While im on it, the [example directory](https://github.com/mrdoob/three.js/tree/master/examples) is a gold mine to understand how to code three.js. go dig in it :)
+While im on it, the [example directory](https://github.com/mrdoob/three.js/tree/master/examples) is a gold mine.
+Go dig in it to understand how to code three.js :)
 Back to the point, this [demo](http://mrdoob.github.com/three.js/examples/webgl_particles_shapes.html) is rather cool no ?
 You want to do the same ?
-We will walk thru the code for particles in this example.
+During this short post, let me walk you walk thru the code for particles in this example.

 <iframe src="http://mrdoob.github.com/three.js/examples/webgl_particles_shapes.html" width="100%" height="420" frameborder="0"></iframe>